Thaddeus McCotter

-From July 2 to September 21, 2011, he was a candidate for the Republican nomination for president in the 2012 election.
+McCotter first entered politics in 1992 when he was elected to the Wayne County Commission.
+He then served in the Michigan Senate from 1999 to 2003.
+In 2002, McCotter was elected to the U.S. House of Representatives.
+From July to September 2011, McCotter was a candidate for the Republican presidential nomination for the 2012 race.
+After a last place finish in the Iowa Straw Poll in August and failing to secure a spot in the presidential debates, McCotter suspended his campaign.

 After ending his presidential campaign, McCotter decided to run again for his seat in Congress, but he failed to qualify for the 2012 Republican primary in his congressional district after most of his petition signatures were rejected as invalid.
-The fallout from the ensuing scandal resulted in McCotter's resignation from Congress in July 2012.
+McCotter himself was not suspected of wrongdoing, though several of his staffers were charged with duplicating signatures and other electoral crimes, and some convicted.
+McCotter later sued some of the perpetrators for damage to his reputation, but fallout from the ensuing scandal resulted in McCotter's resignation from Congress in July 2012.

 Early life, education, and career

 McCotter was born in Detroit, Michigan, and is a 1983 graduate of Detroit Catholic Central High School in Redford.
 His mother, Georgia Joan McCotter, was the city clerk of Livonia.

 He received a B.A. from the University of Detroit in 1987 and a J.D. from the same school in 1990.

 McCotter had a private law practice and was a Schoolcraft College trustee before being elected to the Wayne County Commission in 1992.
 While on the commission, he worked to change the county charter to require that new taxes require the approval of two-thirds of the Commission and 60% of voters.

 McCotter was elected to the Michigan State Senate in 1998.
 As a state senator, he helped apportion the U.S. Congressional district from which he was subsequently elected in 2002.